 Symptoms help distinguish chest wall pain from heart pain

-Usually the history and description of symptoms is an important clue to differentiating chest wall pain from pain of cardiac or heart origin.
+Usually, the history and description of symptoms are important clues to differentiating chest wall pain from pain of cardiac or heart origin.
 Cardiac pain is usually a feeling of chest tightness or heaviness, with really no specific location.
-In addition, cardiac pain may radiate to the arms or jaw and is frequently associated with nausea, dizziness or excessive sweating.
+In addition, cardiac pain may radiate to the arms or jaw and is frequently associated with nausea, dizziness, or excessive sweating.
 Heart pain also does not change with respiratory movements or body movements.
-However, chest wall pain, is made worse or brought on by chest movements such as taking a deep breath or moving around.
+However, chest wall pain is made worse or brought on by chest movements such as taking a deep breath or moving around.
 Also, in contrast to heart pain, chest wall pain is very specific in location.
 The child usually points exactly to where it hurts and a doctor can actually cause the pain when touching the tender area of the chest.